-– Proof of residency (such as a driver’s license, tax bill, or other identification) is required for entrance.
+– Proof of residency (such as a driver’s license, tax bill, or other identification) is required.

 There is a cap of 50 lbs. of waste per resident unless arrangements are made in advance.
 If you think you might exceed this limit, send an email with your name, address, and type of waste to hhw@nvcogct.gov by Monday before the collection date.